samrocketman/cloneable/README.md

 # Cloneable

+- :white_check_mark: Supports GitHub App or personal access token (PAT) for querying and cloning.
+- :white_check_mark: Clone over HTTP with app or PAT via [`GIT_ASKPASS` backend][git-credentials].
+- :white_check_mark: Query projects over HTTP and clone using SSH private key.
+- :white_check_mark: Flexibly query projects based on age, contents, and other factors.
+See CLI Documentation below for a full list.

 A simple backup solution for offsite backups of GitHub repository source code.

 Cloneable is a Java-based CLI application which queries GitHub and reports